ResearchDrive - Admin Guide for Campus IT Staff Supporting Researchers With Restricted Data

-Note: ResearchDrive aligns with the Secure Box Folders process and compliance requirements.
-The ResearchDrive team is working with the Office of Cybersecurity and the Office of Compliance on updates to the HIPAA Security Program website.
+ResearchDrive aligns with the Secure Storage Request process and compliance requirements on the HIPAA Security Program website.

-- Any UW–Madison workstation used to access restricted data must be maintained and supported by trained IT staff to ensure they are secure and not vulnerable to malware.
+- Any UW–Madison endpoint used to access restricted data must be maintained and supported by trained IT staff to ensure they are secure and not vulnerable to malware.

-- Access to restricted data from any other workstation by UW faculty or staff is prohibited.
+- Access to restricted data from any other unauthorized endpoint is prohibited.

-- A specific set of scans has been developed by the campus Office of Cybersecurity.
-These scans must be run and the resulting report submitted as part of the request for the creation of a ResearchDrive account configured for restricted data.
+A set of security vulnerability scans must be run and the resulting report submitted as part of the request for the creation of a ResearchDrive account configured for restricted data.
 ResearchDrive account requestors should consult with their departmental IT staff or designated HIPAA Security Coordinator to assist in the security scans.

 ResearchDrive is available from anywhere on the UW-Madison campus network or off-campus through a VPN.